mulanoftech/weather-app/README.md

 # weather-app
-the beginnings of a portfolio with API calls

-To test/preview the web app:
-https://heuristic-engelbart-685431.netlify.app
+utilizes the OpenWeather APIs.

+To view this web app live, go to: https://heuristic-engelbart-685431.netlify.app